kcw36/lmnh_plant_health/architecture/terraform/setup/README.md

 # Setup

-- This is Terraform deploy scripts for deploying data storage infrastructure to AWS:
+- These are Terraform deploy scripts for deploying data storage infrastructure to AWS:
     - ECR repositories
 - It uses the variables defined in a `terraform.tfvars` file that are used by `variables.tf`